Rent when you grow

 return llm.generate(prompt)

-A serving endpoint that handles ~10K inferences/month typically costs $5-15 in Modal compute, which compares favourably to a dedicated bare-metal rental sitting idle 90% of the time.
+A serving endpoint handling ~10K inferences/month typically costs $5–15 in Modal compute, compared to a dedicated bare-metal rental sitting idle 90% of the time.

 |---|---|---|---|